 Finding His Place

-Friends have been so generous as to bring us meals which has been more help than they might know as it is taking me longer than I’d hoped to recuperate physically.
+Friends have been so generous.
+Many brought meals (which was more help than they knew as it is taking me longer than I’d hoped to recuperate physically).
 Emails, cards and a few phone calls have come when I was feeling especially low.
 Grace and blessings have been poured out upon us for which I am ever thankful.

 To Be People For Life, We Must Realize Its Connection To Death